 The different Sections of the Income Tax Act help salaried individuals, self-employed people, and professionals to make their rent expenditures cheaper and more desirable.
 Salaries of private and public sector employees are also composed of several minor components.
 HRA can be fixed or derived through a special agreement between the employee and the employer.

-The self-employed can also claim for deductions and tax exemptions, towards the HRA.
-They can claim the benefits under the Section 80 GG.
-This Section can also be used to claim the tax exemptions by the salaried employees when they do not receive any HRA.
+The self-employed can also claim deductions and HRA tax exemptions towards the House Rent Allowance (HRA).
+They can claim the benefits under Section 80 GG.
+This Section can also be used to claim the HRA tax exemptions by the salaried employees when they do not receive any HRA.

-The Income Tax Act Section 10-13A provides for a tax exemption towards HRA.
-The deduction will be the lowest amongst:
+The Income Tax Act Section 10 (13A) provides for HRA exemption of tax.
+The deduction will be the lowest among the following:

-- 50% of the employee salary if he or she lives in any of the Metro cities of India.
-The metropolitan cities of India include Delhi, Mumbai, Calcutta and Chennai
+50% of the employee's salary is eligible for HRA tax exemption if they live in any of the Metro cities of India.
+The metropolitan cities of India include Delhi, Mumbai, Calcutta, and Chennai

-- In case the employee lives in any other city, 40% of the salary
+In case the employee lives in any other city, then 40% of the salary can be HRA exempted.

-- The actual rent that is paid by the employee for the residence each month, minus 10% of his/her salary
+The actual rent paid by the employee for the residence each month Minus (-) 10% of their salary.

 Salary here may include the basic salary, the dearness allowance, and the commissions.